ericXin95616/hackerrank/README.md

 # hackerrank
-Programming question in hackerrank website
+Programming question in hackerrank and leetcode website